Viki-coding/Guess-the-Flag-Quiz/README.md

 The game is designed to give the user a fun interactive method to test their knowledge on flags and learn some new flags from countries across the world.

-The game is designed on one page, not cluttered, ensuring it is clear to the user the purpose of the game with intuative features.
+The game is designed on one page, not cluttered, ensuring it is clear to the user the purpose of the game with intuitive features.

-It allows the user to iniate control, take an action and then displays the results of that action.
+It allows the user to initiate control, take an action and then displays the results of that action.

 It is obvious what the quiz is and how to play from the beginning.

-It is very easy to navigate though out.
-It validates the action giving immeadiate feedback if the user choice is right or wrong.
-It is immeadiatley evident what the quiz is and how to play it.
+It is very easy to navigate through out.
+It validates the action giving immediate feedback if the user choice is right or wrong.
+It is immediately evident what the quiz is and how to play it.
 It is fun, interactive, gives feedback with a nice predicable flow of information leading to the results page where they find out their score giving them the motivation to play again if they wish.

 <h2>User Demographics - Target audience</h2>
 The target audience spans various ages and users, helping kids get to know their flags and testing adults on how many flags they really know!
 A countries flag demonstrates strong emotive feelings and it is important to have respect for everyone’s background and heritage.
 Many younger people watching the Olympics saw how proud participating nations are when their athlete takes part, the use of supportive flags on victory laps and the rising of an athlete's flag during a medal presentation demonstrates how important the meaning of flags are to a nation and their people.
 This quiz aims at being a fun, educational interactive quiz perfect for playing on your own, with family and friends or in a school setting.
-The return user knows how easy it is to navigage and will enjoy trying to improve on their previous score.
+The return user knows how easy it is to navigate and will enjoy trying to improve on their previous score.

 <h2>UX</h2>